maidsafe/sn_browser/README.md

 - on Linux: ~/.config/safe-browser/logs/{process type}.log
 - on macOS: ~/Library/Logs/Safe Browser/{process type}.log
 - on Windows: %USERPROFILE%\AppData\Roaming\Safe Browser\logs\{process type}.log

-### Copyrights

-Copyrights in the SAFE Network are retained by their contributors.
-No copyright assignment is required to contribute to this project.

 ## Further Help